Skip links

 Benzodiazepines

-Alcohol is not the only substance that can disorient a person when withdrawn from.
+Alcohol is not the only substance that can disorient a person when withdrawn.
 Managing withdrawal from substance abuse is broader than you think.
 Another substance to consider in the case of withdrawal is the Benzodiazepines (Valium and Ativan).
 These substances, when withdrawn, can pose life-threatening withdrawal syndrome.
 These syndromes are similar to that of alcohol.

 The significant difference between alcohol and these substances, when it comes to managing withdrawal from substance abuse, is the duration involved.
 Valium and Ativan take a longer time for the symptoms to show.
 This can take between a week and a month.